-Funding is available for UH Mānoa undergraduate students or student groups who propose a faculty-mentored research or creative works project, which can take various forms depending on the field of study.
-We welcome and encourage undergraduate students in all fields of study to prepare and submit a project application.
-To see examples of what your fellow students have done in the past, see Past Projects and Presentations.
+UROP provides merit-based scholarship funds to UH Mānoa undergraduate students who successfully propose a faculty-mentored research/creative work project.
+A project can take various forms depending on the field of study.
+UROP welcomes and encourages undergraduate students in all disciplines of study to submit a project application.

-Prior to applying for project funding, please carefully review this section.
-We also encourage students thinking about applying to attend an Information Session and contact us with any questions at email@example.com.
-If you are seeking Presentation funding to attend a conference or to showcase a performance, please go to Presentation Funding.
+All students interested in applying for project funding should carefully review all information in this section as it contains important details on the project funding application.
+UROP also encourages students considering applying to see examples from past projects and presentations, attend an Information Session, seek advice from your faculty mentor, and contact UROP at firstname.lastname@example.org with any questions.
+If you are seeking funding to present at a conference or to showcase a performance, please go to Presentation Funding.

 Project Funding Eligibility

-- be enrolled as an undergraduate student at UH Mānoa
+- Enrolled as an undergraduate student at UH Mānoa

-- have at least one Fall or Spring semester remaining in their degree program following the semester of application in order to complete and present your work prior to graduation
+- Have at least one (Fall or Spring) semester remaining following the semester of application

 Project Funding Cycles and Deadlines